RefineStudio/changelog-wrapper/README.md

   date: string; // Date in ISO format (YYYY-MM-DD) or any valid date string.
-  content: string; // Main content or description of the changes. tags?: string[]; // Optional array of tags for categorization.
+  content: string; // Main content or description of the changes. tags?: string[]; // Optional array of tags for categorization. image?: string; // Optional image URL to display with the changelog entry.
 }
 ```